Kingdom of Galicia and Lodomeria: From 1809 to 1860

 In the same period, a sense of national awakening began to develop among the Ruthenians in the eastern part of Galicia.
 A circle of activists, primarily Greek Catholic seminarians, affected by the romantic movement in Europe and the example of fellow Slavs elsewhere, especially in eastern Ukraine under the Russians, began to turn their attention to the common folk and their language.
 In 1837, the so-called Ruthenian Triad led by Markiian Shashkevych, published Rusalka Dnistrovaia (The Nymph of the Dniester), a collection of folksongs and other materials in vernacular Ukrainian (then called rusynska, Ruthenian).
 Alarmed by such democratism, the Austrian authorities and the Greek Catholic Metropolitan banned the book.

 In 1848, revolutionary actions broke out in Vienna and other parts of the Austrian Empire.
-In Lviv, a Polish National Council, and then later, a Ukrainian, or Ruthenian Supreme Council were formed.
+In Lwów, a Polish National Council, and then later, a Ukrainian, or Ruthenian Supreme Council were formed.
 Even before Vienna had acted, the remnants of serfdom were abolished by the Governor, Franz Stadion, in an attempt to thwart the revolutionaries.
 Moreover, Polish demands for Galician autonomy were countered by Ruthenian demands for national equality and for a partition of the province into an Eastern, Ruthenian part, and a Western, Polish part.
-Eventually, Lviv was bombarded by imperial troops and the revolution put down completely.
+Eventually, Lwów was bombarded by imperial troops and the revolution put down completely.

-A decade of renewed absolutism followed, but to placate the Poles, Count Agenor Goluchowski, a conservative representative of the eastern Galician aristocracy, the so-called Podolians, was appointed Viceroy.
+A decade of renewed absolutism followed, but to placate the Poles, Count Agenor Gołuchowski, a conservative representative of the eastern Galician aristocracy, the so-called Podolians, was appointed Viceroy.
 He began to Polonize the local administration and managed to have Ruthenian ideas of partitioning the province shelved.
 He was unsuccessful, however, in forcing the Greek Catholic Church to shift to the use of the western or Gregorian calendar, or among Ruthenians generally, to replace the Cyrillic alphabet with the Latin alphabet.